By now, you must’ve heard about the Integrated Shield Plan (IP), which is also known as hospitalisation insurance or

 If you’ve applied for an IP plan with a “full” rider in the past (before 8 March 2018), it would’ve meant that you’re able to cover the full bill, including the deductible and co-insurance, thus eliminating out-of-pocket expenses.

 However, there were 2 implications, over-consumption and over-charging.

 One was able to claim for anything and for the full amount, leading to more claims and bigger claim sizes.
 At the same time, hospitals may over-charge knowing that the patient is under a “full” rider.

 This led to a drastic increase in healthcare costs.
 Insurance companies had to pay out more and it became unsustainable.
-That’s why insurance companies made many upward revisions to their premiums over the years.
+That’s why insurance companies made many revisions, usually upwards, to their premiums over the years.

 IF YOU REALISED BY NOW